 The rain will give rise as the day progresses to rapid moistening of the snowpack in all aspects below approximately 2200 m.
 The new snow and wind slabs have bonded well with the old snowpack in all aspects.

 Tendency

-Saturday: Gradual decrease in danger of dry and moist avalanches.
+Saturday: Slight increase in danger of dry avalanches as a consequence of the snowfall.
+Gradual decrease in danger of dry and moist avalanches.